(1) Each hearing shall be conducted by a hearing officer designated by the superintendent.

-(5) Hearing officers may disqualify themselves or may be disqualified by the superintendent if actually biased for or against any inmate so that they cannot render a fair judgment in the hearing.
+(3) Hearing officers may disqualify themselves or may be disqualified by the superintendent if biased for or against any offender so that they cannot render a fair and impartial decision in the hearing.

 , and 72.09.130

 .
 WSR 15-20-011, § 137-28-210, filed 9/24/15, effective 1/8/16.
 WSR 06-24-087, § 137-28-210, filed 12/4/06, effective 1/4/07.
 WSR 95-15-044, § 137-28-210, filed 7/13/95, effective 8/15/95.]